Upgrading from Hilla 1.x

 Hilla 2 requires Java 17 or later.
 This is dictated by Spring framework and newer versions of application servers.

-Aside from these changes in Hilla dependencies, here are the notable changes in the framework itself:
+In addition to these changes in Hilla dependencies, below are notable changes in the framework itself:

 Preparation